pivotal/docs-tap/about-package-profiles.hbs.md

 - **[Application Configuration Service](application-configuration-service/about.hbs.md)**

-  Application Configuration Service provides a Kubernetes-native experience to enable the runtime configuration of existing Spring applications that were previously leveraged by using Spring Cloud Config Server.Application Configuration Service provides a Kubernetes-native experience to enable the runtime configuration of existing Spring applications that were previously leveraged by using Spring Cloud Config Server.
+  Application Configuration Service provides a Kubernetes-native experience to enable the runtime configuration of existing Spring applications that were previously leveraged by using Spring Cloud Config Server.

   Application Configuration Service is compatible with the existing Git repository configuration management approach.
-  It filters runtime configuration for any application by using slices that produce Secrets.
+  It filters runtime configuration for any application by using slices that produce secrets.

 - **[Application Live View](app-live-view/about-app-live-view.md)**